nadocw/Loc-Transparency-Project/README.md

 # Loc-Transparency-Project
-This project is an initiative by Connor Wertz and other colleagues within the Localization industry.
+This project is an initiative by MIIS students and others within the Localization industry.
 Through this initiative, we hope to gather information relevant to jobseekers within the Localization industry, including but not limited to labor, liability, antitrust, and other relevant laws.
 Through this information, we hope to help workers and jobseekers learn their rights, prepare for negotiation with companies, and decide on their individual salaries.

 The information in this wiki will be organized via legal category, along with links to resources relevant to the major states where localization jobs are located.
 This is a work in progress, and we hope that the information will be of use to you all.